Wellington Park is OPEN

 A lush and sheltered grassy area, complete with toilets, playground, picnic areas and gas-fired BBQs.
 Fern Tree Park is one of the main entry points into Wellington Park.

-An historic picnic area surrounded by ancient tree ferns and mountain rivulets, and a short walk from the beautiful Silver Falls.
+The Fern Tree Bower is the site of an historic picnic area surrounded by ancient tree ferns and mountain rivulets, and a short walk from the beautiful Silver Falls.
 Access on foot from Fern Tree Park, a level walk along the historic Pipeline Track, or closer parking may be found at Clegg Road, approximately 500m past Stephensons Place.

 A mid-altitude (720m) and level picnic area, with links to key walking tracks on the eastern foothills of kunanyi / Mount Wellington.
 The Springs is sheltered from the roaring south westerly winds experienced at the Pinnacle, and has several low key formal and informal picnic areas.
 The small Lost Freight cafe operates at The Springs.